Localized big bang stability for the Einstein-scalar field equations: Introduction

 which is propagated by \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8}, is that the covariant derivative $\Dc_\mu$ it is not determined by a fixed Minkowski metric in the Lagrangian coordinates $(x^\mu)$, and consequently, the Lagrangian coordinates $(x^\mu)$ are \emph{not} wave coordinates, that is, generically $\Box_g x^\mu \neq 0$.
 Instead, the covariant derivative $\Dc_\mu$ is computed with respect to the flat metric

 where the Lagrangian map $l^\mu(x)$ is determined by a solution of the system \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8}; see Section \ref{Lag-coordinates} for details.

 The primary role of the Lagrangian coordinates $(x^\mu)$ is to synchronize the singularity.
-In these coordinates, the scalar field $\tau$ coincides with the time coordinate, that is, $\tau = x^0$.
+In these coordinates, the scalar field $\tau$ coincides with the time coordinate, that is,

 For the Kasner solutions \eqref{gtau-Kasner}, the big bang singularity occurs where $\tau$ vanishes, and due to this, it is reasonable to conjecture that the big bang singularity can be synchronized by using $\tau$ as a time coordinate.
 As we rigorously establish in our stability theorems, $\tau$ does, in fact, synchronize the big bang singularity for nonlinear perturbations of the FLRW metric \eqref{gtau-FLRW}, which implies that the big bang singularity is located at $\tau=x^0=0$ in the Lagrangian coordinates.
 For additional discussions regarding the temporal synchronization of the big bang singularity, and, in particular, how this relates to the choice of initial data, see Section \ref{temp-synch}.

 The precise statement of the local-in-time existence and uniqueness result for solutions of the system \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8} as well as the continuation principle and propagation of the wave gauge constraints is given in Proposition \ref{lag-exist-prop}.
 The proof of this proposition is, for the most part, straightforward and relies on standard local-in-time existence and uniqueness theory for systems of symmetric hyperbolic equations and well known wave gauge propagation results for solutions of the reduced Einstein equations.
 The only novel aspect of the proof is the use of Lagrangian coordinates and a wave gauge that is determined by a flat metric that is not a priori known but determined from a solution of the system \eqref{tconf-ford-C.1}-\eqref{tconf-ford-C.8}.